unconnected-dev/dev-tools-study/_udemy/git_github_bootcamp/readme.txt

 hosted website.
 It's as simple as telling Github which specific branch contains the web content.
 The default urls follow this pattern: username.github.io/repo-name

+Centralized Workflow
+Everyone works on master / main.
+AKA The most basic workflow possible.

+The simplest collaborative workflow is to have everyone work on a single branch.
+It is straightforward and can work for small teams, but it has quite a few shortcomings.

+Feature Branches
+Rather than working on directly on the master, all new development should be done on separate branches.

+Treats master branch as the official project history.
+Multiple teamsmates can collaborate on a single feature and share code back and forth without polluting the master branch.
+Master branch won't contain broken code (unless someone messes it up)

+Fork & Clone
+This workflow is different from the previous two.
+Instead of just one centralized Github repository, every developer has their own Github repository in addition to the "main" repo.
+Developers make changes and push to their own forks before making pull requests.

+It's commonly used on large open-source projects where there may be thousands of contributors with only a couple maintainers.

+Forking
+Github (and similar tools) allow us to create personal copies of other peoples' repositories.
+We call those copes a "fork" of the original.

+When we fork a repo, we're making a copy of the repo via Github.

+Like pull requests, forking is not a Git feature.
+The ability to fork is implemented by Github.

+Pull Requests
+These are a feature built in to products like Github & Bitbucket.
+They are NOT native to Git itself.

+They allow developers to alert team-members to new work that needs to be reviewed.
+They provide a mechanism to approve or reject the work on a given branch.
+They also help facilitate discussion and feedback on the specified commits.